January 21-22, 2016

 - $70 Early Bird Registration

 Cost if registration is received on or prior to January 16.
-Fee includes a ticket to Thursday night's organ recital by David Higgs, two days of conference sessions, the Friday conference luncheon and a packet of conference music.
+Fee includes a ticket to Thursday night's organ recital, two days of conference sessions, the Friday conference luncheon and a packet of conference music.

 Please note, no discount is offered for single day attendance.